ArjunChakrawal/Heterogeneous_SOMDynamics/README.md

 # Heterogeneous_SOMDynamics

-This repository contain matlab script to run soil organic matter (SOM) dynamics in a hetergeneous soil system. main files are in Scenario1_SteadyStateIC and Scenario2_transientIC folders for simulating SOM dynamic using Michaelis-Menten and Multiplicative kinetics.
+This repository contains matlab scripts to simulate soil organic matter (SOM) dynamics in a hetergeneous soil system.
+**main_XXX.m** files are in Scenario1_SteadyStateIC and Scenario2_transientIC folders for solving mass balance equations using Michaelis-Menten and Multiplicative kinetics.

 Folder structure is following